dongyaoz/EECS-545-Project/mean_teacher/README.md

 ```

 ## Acknowledgments
-Our implementation has been inspired from the following sources.
+Our implementation has been inspired from the following source.

-* [Mean Teacher](https://github.com/iSarmad/MeanTeacher-SNTG-HybridNet) : We have mainly followed this Repo, but
+* [Mean Teacher](https://github.com/iSarmad/MeanTeacher-SNTG-HybridNet) : We have mainly followed this Repo, but did necessary modification to make the code run on Python 3.7.x and the visualize the results graphically.
-* [SNTG](https://github.com/xinmei9322/SNTG) - I have understood the concept of SNTG and converted Theano Implementation to Pytorch
-* [Hybrid Network](https://github.com/dakshitagrawal97/HybridNet) - I have followed this repository to incorporate reconstruction loss in my implementation.